-Mozart Made in Manchester
+Mozart, Made in Manchester

-Manchester Camerata and Chetham’s School of Music have embarked on a five-year collaborative project to perform and record all of Mozart’s piano concertos, bringing together eminent pianist Jean-Efflam Bavouzet and Camerata Music Director, Gábor Takács-Nagy, to perform at Chetham’s exceptional concert venue, The Stoller Hall.
+Manchester Camerata and Chetham’s School of Music have embarked on a multi-year collaborative project to perform and record all of Mozart’s piano concertos, bringing together eminent pianist Jean-Efflam Bavouzet and Camerata Music Director, Gábor Takács-Nagy, to perform at Chetham’s exceptional concert venue, The Stoller Hall.

 ★★★★★BBC Music magazine

 Energetic Mozart up there with the very best… soloist, conductor and orchestra conjure up a magical soundworld

 Bavouzet, Takács-Nagy and Camerata have established a vivid and theatrical performance style, which inspired a unique idea from the Hungarian musicologist, László Somfai, that each disc pair the concertos with Mozart’s less well known and extraordinary Opera Overtures, which will be the first to be recorded in Manchester – a unique legacy.
 Only a handful of artists and orchestras have embarked on this in the world (Barenboim, Brendel, Perahia, Ashkenazy and Mitsuko Uschida).
 The cycle will be recorded on the Chandos label.

 A quartet of Chetham’s students will join Manchester Camerata to bring to life this series of concertos.
 Eight quartets will also receive up-close masterclasses from Gábor every year, a fantastic opportunity to learn from one of the world’s leading chamber music coaches.